-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »At the start of every episode of the original Star Trek, Captain James T. Kirk would intone, "Space, the final frontier.
+Opinions expressed by Entrepreneur contributors are their own.At the start of every episode of the original Star Trek, Captain James T. Kirk would intone, "Space, the final frontier.
 These are the voyages of the Starship Enterprise.
 Its five-year mission: to explore strange new worlds, to seek out new life and new civilizations, to boldly go where no man has gone before."

 Space exploration seems about as irrelevant as you can get when the global economic crisis is sinking industries left and right, but when speaking about the recession, President Obama often refers to the power of imagination and his belief that unflagging entrepreneurial spirit will offer a path to recovery and future prosperity.
 In my mind, the individuals involved in private space exploration are closer than anyone else to embodying that notion in its purest form.